-Considering a fraud alert or credit freeze?
-Not sure what the distinction is between the two?
-A fraud alert and a credit freeze are both great ways to help you protect your personal data.
-These powerful tools can help you steer clear of identity theft or prevent you from further identity theft if you’ve already been a victim.
-A fraud alert and credit freeze make it more difficult for anyone, including fraudsters, to apply for credit using your info.
+Adding a layer of protection to your credit report is a smart way to help prevent identity theft.
+A fraud alert and credit freeze are both great, free ways to help you protect your personal data.
+When you place a fraud alert or credit freeze, it makes it more difficult for anyone, including fraudsters, to apply for credit using your personal information.

-If you are seeking increased control over your personal information then you likely want to freeze your credit report.
-If you don’t want to completely block access to your credit report, but still want to add an extra security measure, a fraud alert may be right for you.
-For the ultimate protection, you can also choose to have both a fraud alert and a credit freeze on your report.
-The choice is yours!
+If you want more control over who can access your personal information, you may want to freeze your credit.
+But if you don’t want to block access to your credit report, though still want to add an extra security measure, a fraud alert may be right for you.
+You can also opt to place both a fraud alert and a credit freeze for added protection.